-The northern limit of the Banderas Bay culminates in a magnificent peninsula unlike any other on the Riviera Nayarit.
-A distinction should be made about the name: in the area known as Punta de Mita, which is also the name of the town there, the Punta Mita private residential community was built; be careful not to confuse them.
+The northern limit of the Banderas Bay culminates in a magnificent peninsula unlike any other on the Riviera Nayarit on the Pacific Coast.
+A distinction should be made about the name: in the area known as Punta de Mita, which is also the name of the town there, the Punta Mita private residential community (Club Punta Mita) and a luxury hotel resort was built; just so you don't confuse them.

 Punta Mita peninsula is bounded by almost 9 miles of Pacific Ocean beaches on its three sides and includes Litibu Bay.

-The town is a quiet one, with El Anclote and Corral del Risco beaches as the main attractions.
+The town is a quiet one, with El Anclote beach and Corral del Risco beach as the main attractions.

 At Punta de Mita you can also take advantage of the abundance of sailfish, marlin and dorado on this part of the coast and spend a day sportfishing out in the open sea.
 If you don't catch anything, don't worry, the beach itself has resorts and restaurants with cool thatch-roofed palapas on the sand that serve deliciously fresh seafood.